 (c) if you break our contract, or any laws which apply to your use of our network.

-6.4 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
-This includes liability for death or personal injury caused by our negligence or loss of business opportunity.
+7.4 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
+This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the services including the right to receive services which are supplied with reasonable skill and care.

 (a) to reflect changes in relevant laws and regulatory requirements; and/or